 - 6. Site evaluations in accordance with this policy shall be performed by individuals who by virtue of their education, training, and experience, are qualified to examine and assess soil, geologic, and hydrologic properties as related to subsurface effluent disposal.
-Credentials required of such individuals shall be specified by local regulatory agencies and shall include, as a minimum, education, training, and experience as geologist, soil scientist, registered civil engineer, or registered environmental health specialist. - 7.
-Laboratory analysis of soils shall be conducted at commercial soils testing laboratories, or at other firms or establishments which can demonstrate to the satisfaction of the Regional Water Board the necessary equipment and personnel capabilities for performing the required tests.
+Credentials required of such individuals shall be specified by local regulatory agencies and shall include, as a minimum, education, training, and experience as geologist, soil scientist, registered civil engineer, or registered environmental health specialist. - Laboratory analysis of soils shall be conducted at commercial soils testing laboratories, or at other firms or establishments which can demonstrate to the satisfaction of the Regional Water Board the necessary equipment and personnel capabilities for performing the required tests.
 Procedures for laboratory analysis shall be provided by the Regional Water Board.
-Examination of soil testing capabilities shall be conducted by the Regional Water Board according to the demand. - 8.
-Alternative systems shall be evaluated as follows: - The Regional Water Board shall, as necessary, prepare a written report which summarizes the progress and findings of the alternative systems within the watershed. - b.
-The local regulatory agency shall prepare a written report following the construction season which describes the number of alternative systems permitted and the operational status of the alternative systems within its jurisdiction.
+Examination of soil testing capabilities shall be conducted by the Regional Water Board according to the demand.